-Key risks

-The key risks that we identified in the current year were:

-- Valuation of investments;

-- · Ownership of investments; and

-- · Accuracy of investment management fees.
+Key risks The key risks that we identified in the current year were: Valuation of investments; Ownership of investments; and Accuracy of investment management fees.
 Within this report, identified risks are the same as the prior year.

-Materiality

-The materiality that we used in the current year was £1.71m which was determined on the basis of approximately 1% (2015: 1%) of the Net Asset Value of the Fund.
+Materiality The materiality that we used in the current year was £1.71m which was determined on the basis of approximately 1% (2015: 1%) of the Net Asset Value of the Fund.
 The reason for using Net Asset Value is that this is the key performance indicator for investments in the Fund.
+Scoping All audit work for the Fund was performed directly by the audit engagement team.